jonasjancarik/compose-rename/README.md

 - **--skip-down**: Skip `docker compose down` on the OLD project.
 Without `--dry-run`, migration still occurs (creates/copies/compose file write).
 Use with caution if the old stack is running.
 - **--up-after**: After migration, bring up the NEW project with `docker compose up -d`.
 - **--rename-dir**: Prefer renaming the project directory to `--new-name` and DO NOT modify the compose file.
 This is the default choice if you don't specify a preference.
-- **--clone-dir**: Clone (copy) the project directory to `--new-name` and keep the original directory untouched.
+- **--copy**: Copy the project directory to `--new-name` and keep the original directory untouched.
 Volumes are still migrated by copying data from old to new.
 - **--project-name-mode auto|set|remove|keep**: How to handle an explicit compose `name:` if present.
   - `auto` (default): Ask if explicit name exists; otherwise keep.
   - `set`: Write `name: --new-name`.